groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/UPCA-doc.en.md

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: "Signing Other Document Formats with UPCA Barcode using C#"
+    title: "Other supported Barcode signatures for C#"
     content: |
-        .NET UPCA Barcode signatures management API for documents and images.
-Add UPCA Barcode signatures to some of the popular file formats as stated below.
+        "You can also sign Doc with other signature types.
+Please see the list below."
     format: